justinformentin/p/content/code/2021-03-28/index.md

 ### Learn to take criticism

 Don't take things personally.
 If someone points out issues with your work, and does so **constructively**, as an emotionally mature individual you should be able to separate yourself from your work.
-You are not your code, and so criticizing your code is not a criticism of you as a person.
+You are not your code, so criticizing your code is not a criticism of you as a person.

 You should seek out criticism because nobody lives in a vacuum.
 A different point of view will often help you.